This brown sugar-glazed ham is perfect for the Easter dinner menu. It’s so easy to prep and full of sweet and tangy flavor.

 - 2 tablespoons cider vinegar

-- Place on a rack in a roasting pan, cover the pan with aluminum foil, and bake for 1 1/2 hours.
+- Place the ham on a rack in a roasting pan, cover the pan with aluminum foil, and bake for 1 hour.

 - In a bowl combine the brown sugar, whole grain mustard, and vinegar.1 cup firmly packed dark brown sugar, 1/4 cup prepared whole grain mustard, 2 tablespoons cider vinegar

 - Spread glaze evenly over ham.
-Bake for another 35 minutes.
+Bake uncovered for another 35 minutes.

 - Transfer to a platter, tent loosely with aluminum foil, and let rest for 15-20 minutes before carving.